Skatox/jquery-archive-list/readme.txt

 3. Block options to configure the list.

 == Changelog ==

+= 6.1.5 =
+* Legacy widget: solving include/exclude not working in new WordPress installations.

 = 6.1.4 =
 * Solving a bug when expand was selected to all and no symbol was set.